 Ketamine Infusion Therapy (KIT): Treatment Program

 We have been providing and perfecting KIT in New York since 2017, making Lenox Hill Mind Care one of the first and most experienced providers in the country.
 We also offer a standalone Ketamine Infusion Program (KIP) which does not include psychotherapy.
-Our clinic staff will be happy to discuss your options to determine which program is right for you.
+Our clinic staff at our ketamine treatment centers will be happy to discuss your options to determine which program is right for you.

 To ensure that you receive sufficient ketamine to activate and maintain a positive response, we ask that you commit to 6 infusions over 2-3 weeks.
 Additional sessions may be recommended if deemed appropriate and beneficial however you may withdraw from our treatment at any time, for any reason.